cchitsiang/awesome-stars/README.md

 ## Kotlin

+- [m-i-n-a-r/birday](https://github.com/m-i-n-a-r/birday) - 🎉 A beautiful Kotlin app to remember birthdays and events without having to open Facebook, set alarms or rely on Google Calendar
 - [JetBrains/compose-multiplatform](https://github.com/JetBrains/compose-multiplatform) - Compose Multiplatform, a modern UI framework for Kotlin that makes building performant and beautiful user interfaces easy and enjoyable.
 - [ktorio/ktor](https://github.com/ktorio/ktor) - Framework for quickly creating connected applications in Kotlin with minimal effort
 - [thoughtworks/metrik](https://github.com/thoughtworks/metrik) - An easy-to-use, cross-platform measurement tool that pulls data out of CD pipelines and analysis the four key metrics for you.